Riverline (Hobart): Proposals

 In 2009, Ben Johnston, a local engineer and rail enthusiast, founded an organisation known as the Northern Suburbs Rail Action Group and proceeded to release a detailed proposal for the corridor.
-It was to be a zero-emission, electric/battery rail transportation service that traverses the South Railway Line starting at the City (Mawson Place) and passing New Town, Moonah, Glenorchy, Berriedale, Claremont, Granton and Bridgewater on its way to Brighton.
-Additionally, there are also many attractions in close proximity to the proposed light rail line, including the Tasmanian Museum and Art Gallery, the Hobart Cenotaph, the Royal Hobart Showground, Tattersalls Park, the Derwent Entertainment Centre, KGV Oval, the Tasmanian Transport Museum, MONA and Cadbury's Chocolate Factory.
+It was to be a zero-emission, electric/battery rail transportation service that traverses the South railway line starting at the City (Mawson Place) and passing New Town, Moonah, Glenorchy, Berriedale, Claremont, Granton and Bridgewater on its way to Brighton.
+Additionally, there were also many attractions in close proximity to the proposed light rail line, including the Tasmanian Museum & Art Gallery, Hobart Cenotaph, Royal Hobart Showground, Tattersalls Park, Derwent Entertainment Centre, KGV Oval, Tasmanian Transport Museum, Museum of Old & New Art and Cadbury's Chocolate Factory.
 In order to retain the existing intercity cycleway, some stations would have passing loops and recharging facilities to allow trains to travel in both directions on the single track and batteries to be recharged whilst passengers embark/disembark.

-Business Case
+Business case

-In 2010, a community advisory panel was created for the purposes of assisting the creation of a Business case study.
-A Business case undertaken by Acil Tasman was published in 2011.
+In 2010, a community advisory panel was created for the purposes of assisting the creation of a business case study.
+A business case undertaken by Acil Tasman was published in 2011.
 The conclusions included (but were not limited to):